js-org/js.org/README.md

 ### Step 4

 To finish the procedure, make a pull request in this GitHub repository that adds your subdomain to the [subdomains list](https://github.com/js-org/js.org/blob/master/cnames_active.js) of existing JS.ORG domains.
 Your new URL should go live within 24 hours (keep an eye on your pull request in case of a naming conflict or if there are requested changes).

 ---

+## Content Rules

+### No-Content Rules
+**Websites must be *directly* related to the JavaScript ecosystem/community (such a NPM packages / JS tools)**
+- No placeholder pages.
+Websites must contain substantive content relevant to their purpose.
+- No automatic redirects away from the **js.org** domain.
+Redirects must require user interaction.
+- No unrelated content.
+Websites must stay focused on their intended topic or purpose.
+- No personal pages/portfolios

+### No-Hate Rules
+- No discrimination against any member of the community based on race, ethnicity, religion, gender, sexual orientation, disability, or **any** other characteristic.
+- No content promoting hate speech, violence, or discrimination of any kind.
+- No harassment, bullying, or intimidation of individuals or groups within the community.
+- No tolerance for content that creates a hostile environment or promotes divisiveness.

+Remember, maintainers can reject or remove *any* site at *any* time.

+---